II. The Grid and the Gilded Idol

 It is the sorcery of our forgetting.

-At first there was only the idol.
+At first there was only the idol

-Built from concrete and contract.
+from concrete and contract.

-It stood still.
+It stood still,

-A placeholder for the gods.
+a placeholder for our gods.

 We thought it was ours.